Please review the QuickBooks Online preparation information below to ensure the cleanest data in regard to your data import.

 5) Conflicting Information Selection

-Please be aware that when you complete the Data Import Questionnaire you will be asked: If there is conflicting contact information in QuickBooks Online vs. your spreadsheet for import, which information should win, for the import as a whole?
+One question you'll need to consider - If there is conflicting contact information in QuickBooks Online vs. your spreadsheet for import, which information should win, for the import as a whole?

 For example, if ABC Company is in both QuickBooks and your spreadsheet and its name matches in both, and its email is firstname.lastname@example.org in QuickBooks Online, but email@example.com in the spreadsheet, one of them has to be the "winner."
 Basically, which information do you trust more?